-1. Please read the chapter aloud.

-2. Tempis fugit is the Latin equivalent for our phrase, "time flies."
+- 1. Please read the chapter aloud. - 2.
+Tempis fugit is the Latin equivalent for our phrase, "time flies."
 It might be stated this way: "time is a fugitive."
 This chapter deals with this truth.
 The minutes and days you live are gone forever and each moment you are coming closer to the time of your death.
 The chapter is based on James 4:13-17.
 Please read that passage aloud.

-Come now, you who say, "Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit"; whereas you do not know what will happen tomorrow.
-For what is your life?
-It is even a vapor that appears for a little time and then vanishes away.
-Instead you ought to say, "If the Lord wills, we shall live and do this or that."
-But now you boast in your arrogance.
+Come now, you who say, "Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit"-yet you do not know what tomorrow will bring.
+What is your life?
+For you are a mist that appears for a little time and then vanishes.
+Instead you ought to say, "If the Lord wills, we will live and do this or that."
+As it is, you boast in your arrogance.
 All such boasting is evil.

-3. The passage puts you into the mind of businessmen who are planning a way to make a profit by going to another city and staying a year there, buying and selling.
+- 3. The passage puts you into the mind of businessmen who are planning a way to make a profit by going to another city and staying a year there, buying and selling.
 Surely you make plans sometimes.
-Is there anything wrong with that?

-4. There are two absolutes that must be remembered whenever plans are made.
+Is there anything wrong with that? - 4.
+There are two absolutes that must be remembered whenever plans are made.
 The first is this: You don't know what will happen tomorrow.
 I had a friend in school when I was much younger who went swimming in the river after school one day.
 The next day he wasn't at school.
 When he jumped from the boat to swim ashore, he didn't make it.
 My other friend was unable to save him.
 In another case, a friend was driving while drunk one night and hit a telephone pole.
 He was instantly paralyzed.
 Has anyone in the group experienced a major change with no real forewarning, or do you know of such a situation?
 If so, tell your experience to the group.
 These experiences are important for us to consider so that we won't forget the first absolute.